dataleonlabs/yap/docs/middlewares.md

 HTTP requests, which delegate to an [IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) from the node `http` module.

-Here is an example of checking that a requesting client supports xml.
+Here is an example of checking that a requesting client supports XML.

 ```js
 app.use(async (ctx, next) => {